cornell-cs5620/cs5620-assignment1/README.txt

 	width		- If the current camera is an Ortho or a Frustum camera, adjust its viewport width height		- If the current camera is an Ortho or a Frustum camera, adjust its viewport height near		- Adjust the near plane distance from the current camera far		- Adjust the far plane distance from the current camera

 If you right click without an object selected, the menu items are as follows:
 Objects
 	Box		- Add a box into the scene
 	Cylinder	- Add a cylinder into the scene
 	Sphere		- Add a sphere into the scene
 	Pyramid		- Add a pyramid into the scene
 	Model		- Load a .obj file into the scene
+Lights
+	Toggle Draw	- Change whether or not to render lights in the scene Directional	- Add a directional light to the scene Point		- Add a point light to the scene
+	Spot		- Add a spot light to the scene
 Cameras
 	Fovy		- Set the current manipulator to fovy
 	Aspect		- Set the current manipulator to aspect
 	Width		- Set the current manipulator to width
 	Height		- Set the current manipulator to height
 	Near		- Set the current manipulator to near
 	Far		- Set the current manipulator to far
 	Toggle Draw	- Change whether or not to render cameras in the scene Clear Focus	- Clear the focus of the camera
 	Ortho		- Add an Ortho camera to the scene